Grant Funding and Nonprofits

 Fund your project or grow your nonprofit with help from the resources on this page.
 Questions?
 Contact Jeanne or try our Grants Research Request.

-Local Funding Resources: Vermont-New England
+Local Resources: Vermont-New England Foundations

-Regional, state, and town-specific resources for grant seekers and nonprofits, free to all
+Regional, state, and town-specific resources for grant seekers and nonprofits, free to all.

 “The Vermont Community Foundation helps nonprofits to carry out their important work by awarding grants, addressing systems-level change, creating community partnerships and educating philanthropists and donors about organizations that are most aligned with their charitable interests.”